CristianCiulica/FitTrack-Angular/README.md

 `setWeights`), so History shows `10 / 9 / 8 reps` against `62.5 / 65 / 67.5 kg` instead of one flattened average.
 Finish the session and you get total volume lifted plus the delta against the last time you ran that routine.

-**Legends' Plans.** Real training splits from Arnold Schwarzenegger, Mike Mentzer, Chris Bumstead, Ronnie Coleman and Dorian Yates, with full exercise lists and one tap to start any day.
+**Legends'Plans.** Real training splits from Arnold Schwarzenegger, Mike Mentzer, Chris Bumstead, Ronnie Coleman and Dorian Yates, with full exercise lists and one tap to start any day.
 Adding another athlete is a data entry in `start-workout.component.ts` and nothing else.